 Social Sciences Lecture Series

-Howard Community College (HCC) hosts a series of virtual lectures showcasing professors from the Social Sciences and Teacher Education Division on Tuesdays at 6 p.m. during the months of February and March.
-Faculty will speak on their areas of expertise, covering such timely topics as American politics, sex and gender, culture, the Fourth Amendment, and de-escalation techniques in policing.
-Each lecture includes time for questions from participants.
+Howard Community College (HCC) hosted a series of virtual lectures showcasing professors from the Social Sciences and Teacher Education Division during the months of February and March.
+Faculty spoke on their areas of expertise, covering such timely topics as American politics, sex and gender, culture, the Fourth Amendment, and de-escalation techniques in policing.

-Free and open to the public, this series is sponsored by the Rotary Club of Columbia Patuxent.
-Participants are asked to RSVP by clicking the link below.
-Information about accessing the virtual lectures will be provided closer to the event date.
+Free and open to the public, this series was sponsored by the Rotary Club of Columbia Patuxent.

 The Fourth Amendment of the U.S. Constitution: Know Its Meaning and How It Protects Your Rights”